NeuroenergeticsLab/neuroenergeticslab.github.io/docs/xnat/Setup_Jupyter/index.md

 # Setup

-Here you can find help with the setup of Jupyter.
+Here you can find help with the setup of Jupyter Notebook and access data on server using Pyxnat.

 <details markdown="block">
   <summary>